Gradient Norm Aware Minimization Seeks First-Order Flatness and Improves Generalization: Experiments

 \subsection{Computation Overhead}

 As discussed in Section \ref{sect:method-GAM+sgd}, the GAM term can be easily calculated via the Hessian vector product, which is an efficient approach to calculating the dot product between the Hessian and a vector without the need to calculate the entire Hessian.
 However, it can still introduce extra computation when calculated in each iteration.
 To accelerate the training with GAM, we investigate applying GAM to only a few iterations in each epoch.
 Surprisingly, we show that only several iterations of learning with GAM (with higher $\alpha$ compared with applying GAM to all iterations) improve model generalization considerably.
 As shown in Figure \ref{fig:time}, with approximately 1/20 of iterations, GAM considerablly improves test accuracy for both SGD and SAM on CIFAR-10 and CIFAR-100.
 When applying GAM to 1/10 iterations of training, it shows similar effectiveness to applying GAM to all the iterations, while the extra computational cost for GAM is less than 25\% of the original cost.
 GAM outperformes SAM with lower computation overhead and achieves significant improvement when combined with SGD (the red line in the figure).
 When combined with SAM, GAM also improves generalization with low computation cost.
 Thus the computation overhead of GAM can be easily controlled.
-Detailed results of computation overhead is in Appendix C.3.
+The optimization of first-order flatness can be further accelerated by approximation of second-order gradient with first-order gradient and the details are in Appendix D.